All Episodes

 Okay.

-Some people feel as though he is actually a tool of the government in the fact that he refuses to believe in there is any kind of activity and is very adamant in saying The government is not hiding or covering up anything as far as UFOs?
+My question to Glenn is What he thinks about Phil Class, some people feel as though he is actually a tool of the government in the fact that he refuses to believe in there is any kind of activity and is very adamant in saying the government is not hiding or covering up anything as far as UFOs.

 Oh, it's a very good question.

-And on the Larry King Show the other night, once again, they brought forth the specter of Mr. Klass, who, Glenn, I would almost, I've had him on the show and we've done debates, I would almost put him in the category of the cult of non-believers.
+And on the Larry King show the other night, once again, they brought forth the specter of Mr. Klass, who, Glenn, I would almost, I've had him on the show and we've done debates, I would almost put him in the category of the cult of non-believers.

-I know him fairly well.
+Indeed, I know him fairly well.

-We exchange newsletters, in fact.
+We exchanged newsletters, in fact.

 But Mr. Klass, I don't believe that he is a government agent.